jakoch/rasterizers/README.md

 #### What is this?

-This repository automates the process of building and releasing ready-to-use drivers for Windows of two software rasterizers: Mesa's LLVMmpipe and Google's Swiftshader.
+This repository automates the process of building and releasing ready-to-use drivers for Windows of two software rasterizers: Mesa's **LLVMpipe** and Google's **Swiftshader**.

 Both rasterizers are designed to enable rendering in CPU environments, which is particularly valuable in CI (Continuous Integration) systems for automated testing and validation of graphics applications.

+Neither Mesa's LLVMpipe nor Google's SwiftShader offer official downloads for these packages as of February 2025.

-The purpose of this repository is to build these drivers for integration with [jakoch/install-vulkan-sdk-action](https://github.com/jakoch/install-vulkan-sdk-action), which automates the installation of the Vulkan SDK during GitHub Action CI runs.
+This repository aims to provide prebuilt versions of these drivers for integration with [jakoch/install-vulkan-sdk-action](https://github.com/jakoch/install-vulkan-sdk-action), which automates the installation of the Vulkan SDK during GitHub Action CI runs.
-By integrating the software rasterizers from this repository, developers can effectively test their Vulkan software on GitHub Action CI.

 The drivers are compiled using GitHub Actions CI, ensuring automated compilation, and distributed through GitHub Releases, providing a standardized download mechanism for developers.

+By using the software rasterizers from this repository, developers can effectively test their Vulkan applications on CPU-only or GPU-less platforms, such as CI environments.

 #### What is a Software Rasterizer?